lldylldx/SiteMinder-Code-Challenge/README.md

 - Requires ASW S3, to store your config file
 - Requires ASW SQS, to store out of bound email messages

-In the application root folder, install and run this application:
+In the application root folder, install and run this application by the following commands:

 ```sh
 npm install